mawenbao/gofeed/README.md

     *  Feed.IndexPattern: (array of strings) array of index patterns, used to extract entry link and entry title from the filtered content by Feed.IndexFilterPattern.
     *  Feed.ContentFilterPattern: (array of strings) array of content patterns, used to extract valid content html from the entire html identified by {link}.
     *  Feed.ContentPattern: (array of strings) array of content patterns, used to extract entry description from the entry's filtered html content by Feed.ContentFilterPattern.
-    *  Feed.PubDateFormat: (string) string format of publish date, see these [predefined format constants](http://golang.org/pkg/time/#pkg-constants) for example.
+    *  Feed.PubDatePattern: (string) pattern of publish date, see pre-defined patterns.
+Used to extract publish date of an article from the string extracted from {pubdate} pattern.

 And you should note that